jsolly/awesome-django-blog/README.md

 ### Setup
 - See commented out Database section in [django_project/settings.py](https://github.com/jsolly/blogthedata/blob/master/django_project/django_project/settings.py) to use sqllite database or postgres
-- python3 manage.py migrate
+- $ python3 manage.py migrate
+- $ python3 manage.py runserver

 ---

 ## Features
 - User login
-- Ability to create posts and comments
+- Create posts and comments filtered by category or author
+- User profile with avatar (automatic sizing and compression using Pillow)
 - Ckeditor for rich text (also includes spell check, code snippets, character counter, and more!)
 - Multiple categoires to organize posts
 - Post views and likes